trydydd/slimemoldgrappling/content/blog/pinned_on_purpose_side_control.md

 - **Position**: Flat on back, fully pinned.
 - **Objective**: Create space and escape.
 - **Constraints**: Must begin flat and controlled.
-- **Win Condition**: Escape to turtle or bring your legs between yourself and your partner.
+- **Win Condition**: Escape to turtle, bring your legs between yourself and your partner, or reverse the position to become top player.

 ---